fylgja/site/src/components/aspect-ratio.md

 ---
 title: "Aspect Ratio"
-description: "The aspect ratio component allows you to make not just videos, but anything you want to a certain responsive aspect ratio."
+description: "The aspect ratio component is used to set videos to a certain responsive aspect ratio, but can also be used for images and other content."
 npm: "@fylgja/aspect-ratio"
 tags: "layouts"
 preview: "aspect-ratio.png"